gabrielniculaesei/FaceRecognition/README.md

 # Face Recognition System

 ## Overview
-This face recognition project was inspired by my biometry class and based on concepts from the *Introduction to Biometry* book.
-It utilizes OpenCV, `face_recognition`, and machine learning techniques to identify and verify faces in real-time using a webcam.
+This face recognition project was inspired by my biometry class and its based on concepts from the *Introduction to Biometry* book.
+It utilizes OpenCV, `face_recognition`, to identify and verify faces in real-time using a webcam.

 The system allows users to set a custom matching threshold, balancing False Rejection Rate (FRR) and False Acceptance Rate (FAR), and provides a dynamic and interactive experience for real-time facial recognition.